As a leader, you are the person people look to for guidance and direction. You need to step up and be that person. How you do this is up to you.

 Knowing who you are and how you impact people are significant elements of your Presence.

 Do people experience you as inspirational or autocratic?
-Do those around you experience you as keenly interested in them and how they go about what they are doing or do they experience a lack of care, more, that you are only interested in achieving outcomes?
+Do those around you experience you as keenly interested in them and how they go about what they are doing?
+Or, do they experience a lack of care, seeing that you are only interested in achieving outcomes?

-How do you develop Executive Presence?Or is it something leaders are born with?
+Do you develop Executive Presence or is it something leaders are born with?

 Increasing your Executive Presence relates to the personal aspects of your professional identity.
-A starting point is being aware of how you impact others and knowing whether this creates the presence relevant to your current position and what you are wanting to achieve.
+A starting point is being aware of how you impact others and knowing whether this creates the presence relevant to your current position and what you want to achieve.